Meet the Cat: A Quick Introduction to Purr Data

 You can redo this procedure at any time if needed.
 Note that it is usually possible to select multiple input and output devices, but this depends on the platform and the selected audio/MIDI back-end or "API".
 Also note that on Linux (using the ALSA API), the MIDI tab will only allow you to set the number of ALSA MIDI input/output ports to be created; you then still have to use a MIDI patchbay program such as qjackctl to connect these ports to the hardware devices as needed.

 The setup on Windows works in a similar fashion.
 More information for Linux users can be found in the wiki.
-One minor annoyance of the Pd engine is that it does not rescan the devices if you connect new external audio or MIDI gear while Purr Data is already running.
-It’s often possible to work around this, however, please check Device connections in the Tips and Tricks section below.
+One minor annoyance of the Pd engine is that, depending on the audio and MIDI API that you use, it may not automatically detect new external audio or MIDI gear while Purr Data is already running.
+In this case, pressing the Refresh button should update the device entries in the dropdown lists for you.

 GUI and Startup Options

-The final tab in the preferences dialog is the “Startup” tab (fig. 3, right), which lets you edit the lists of library paths and startup libraries, as well as the additional options the program is to be invoked with.
+The "Startup" tab (Fig. 3, right) lets you edit the lists of library paths and startup libraries, as well as the additional options the program is to be invoked with.
 By default, Purr Data loads most bundled external libraries at startup and adds the corresponding directories to its library search path.
-If you don’t need all of these, you can remove individual search paths and/or libraries using the “Search Paths” and “Libraries” lists on the Startup tab.
+If you don't need all of these, you can remove individual search paths and/or libraries using the "Search Paths" and "Libraries" lists on the Startup tab.
 Just click on a search path or library and click the Delete button.
 It is also possible to select an item and add your own search paths and external libraries with the New button, or change an existing entry with the Edit button.

 At the bottom of the Startup tab there is a "startup flags" field which lets you specify which additional options the program should be invoked with.
 This is commonly used to add options like -legacy (which enforces bug compatibility with vanilla Pd) as well as the -path and -lib options which provide an alternative way to add search paths and external libraries.
 For instance, to add the pd-faustgen2 extension to the startup libraries, the Startup Flags field may contain something like the following: -lib faustgen2~